Parking & Transportation Services has developed a list of tips to help manage some of your parking issues.

 If your primary car is in the shop, you can get a free temporary permit for your second car or loaner from Parking & Transportation Services, Building 52.
 You may obtain up to six temporary parking permits per semester per parking account from Parking Services at no cost.
 The issued temporary permit is for the same permit category as the annual or term permit that was purchased.

 If your windshield with the affixed permit gets broken (or if you sell your car), bring the permit or the pieces of it to Parking & Transportation Services and get the same category replacement parking permit for free.
+The new permit will be mailed to you and Parking Services will provide a temporary permit to accommodate the wait time for mailed permit to be received.

 Tips just for students